ibm-cloud-docs/discovery-data/connector-lfs-cp4d.md

     ```
     {: codeblock}

-1. Create a file named `crawler-pvc-dynamic.yaml` and add the following content to it:
+1. Create a file that is named `crawler-pvc-dynamic.yaml` and add the following content to it:

     ```yaml
     kind: PersistentVolumeClaim